How Do I Backwash a Sand Filter in My Fiberglass Pool?

 Water Level and Filtration Maintenance

 Maintaining the pool’s water level is another vital aspect of routine care.
 The water level should always be halfway to the top of the skimmer window to ensure efficient filtration and circulation.
 Regularly check and clean the filter and skimmer baskets to prevent clogs and maintain proper function.
-Additionally, vacuuming your pool to remove debris and sediment keeps the water clearer and reduces the strain on your pool’s filtration system.
+Vacuuming your pool to remove debris and sediment keeps the water clearer and reduces the strain on your pool’s filtration system.

 Gentle Cleaning for Long-Lasting Shine